Satoko was born in Sapporo, Japan, began learning classical piano at age of 5.

 Soon she started singing as a member of Waseda University Modern Jazz Club.

-In the early stage of her jazz study, she was influenced by Swedish jazz and in 1998,
+In the early stage of her jazz study, she was influenced by Scandinavian jazz.
+In 1998,

 she visited Demark and Sweden and meet Jeanette Lindstrom(vo), Lina Nyberg(vo),